Blog

 How to Calculate Cash Runway

 Runway is usually measured in months.
-Here’s the formula:
+The formula is:

 Step 1: Determine Monthly Burn